nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 [x] Users located closer to the resources will experience less latency.

 [] You should always choose the options closest to you.

+### QUIZ

+Match each of the below terms to their respective definitions.

+* [Subscription]: Billing and policies for resources are grouped at this level.
+* [Region]: Where resources are located in the world.
+* [Resource Group]: Oftentimes, used to group together resources related to a single application to help with management.

 ### Microsoft Learn Resources